mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Keep the reader in your test function

-When you write your tests, think about the experience of the next developer to see the test break.
+When you write a test, think about the next developer who will see the test break.
 They don't want to read your entire test suite, and they certainly don't want to read any kind of inheritance tree of test classes.

 If a test breaks, the reader should be able to diagnose the problem by reading the body of the test function in a straight line from top to bottom.
-If they have to jump out of the test to read another function, the test has not done its job.
+If they have to jump out of the test to read ancillary code, the test has not done its job.

 With this in mind, here's a rewrite of the test from the previous section: